P-r-a-n-a-v-N-a-i-r/To-Do-List/README.md

 # ToDo List

 ## Description
 This is a todo list webapp to add and detete the tasks.
-The main aim of this project was to learn how to deploy fully managed MongoDb across **AWS** using **MongoDB Atlas** instead of hosting them locally.
+The main aim of this project was to learn how to deploy fully managed MongoDb across **Heroku** using **MongoDB Atlas** instead of hosting them locally.

 ## Deployment
 Deployed Website-https://to-do-listwebapp.herokuapp.com/